GeorgeValle/staff-selection/README.md

 # staff-selection
-whit this repositoru,  we can  recruit new staff
+With this repository you can recruit new staff. in progress.